NosebleedPlant/Space-And-Bodies/README.md

 Space and Bodies was a collection of art works that I made from Sep-Dec 2022.
 They are an exploration of various anxieties and an attempt at reconciliation with different facets that define me.
 It was meant for display at the UAlberta DSC therefore [Re;] provides a version of the original collection that has been adapted to a more accessable format and also provides demo scenes showing off enhanced versions of the various shaders and render features I developed for this project.
 [Re;] is split into three sections
   1. Fractal Demo Scene
   2. Shader Demo Scene
-  3. Gallery Scnee (Waiting on the recorded footage from the DSC to make this available, sorry).
+  3. Gallery Scnee (Waiting on the recorded footage from the DSC to make this available, sorry.).

 ## Fractal Demo Scene
 This fractal explorere originally was made in unity BRP as part of a interactive art work for the 4k touch table at the DSC in the University of Alberta.
 The work, titled "I contain Multitudes", supported multi touch controls and a video of it in action is available in the gallery scene.
 For [Re;] I ported re-implemented the code in unity's Universal Render Pipeline